Online camp signup is easy!

 The 2013 season saw NU finish with a 16-38 record.
 Niagara topped nationally ranked Pittsburgh 7-5 in last season's Panther Classic.
 Niagara also put together an impressive streak from late March into mid-April which saw it go 8-3 in an 11-game span.
 That stretch included a five-game winning streak that included a 7-0 shutout of the Manhattan Jaspers on March 30.
 The team took 2-of-3 games against Iona and Saint Peter's during the run.

 Assistant Coach/Recruiting Coordinator

-Matt Spatafora begins his first year with as the infielders and hitters instructor for the Purple and White.
+Matt Spatafora enters his fourth year as the infielders and hitters instructor for the Purple and White.

 Spatafora, a native of Toronto, Ontario, comes to NU after a three-year stint as the head coach at Mary Ward High School in Toronto.
 Prior to coaching at Mary Ward, Spatafora was the student assistant coach at the University of Arkansas at Little Rock (UALR) in 2005.